 Consent.
 Trailblazer hereby consents to the Assignment of the Precedent Agreement from Assignor to Assignee and agrees that Assignor is released from all obligations or liabilities under the Precedent Agreement.
+Trailblazers hereby affirms its obligations under the Precedent Agreement with respect to Assignee.

+Release.
+Assignor does hereby release Trailblazer from any obligations to Assignor related to the Precedent Agreement its formation or its performance prior to the effectiveness of this Assignment.